hyperswine/Arcboot/docs/ARCBOOT.md

 NOTE: if EFI isnt needed, the arcboot partition will be simply flashed as a FAT32/QFS partition rather than an EFS partition.

+## Arcboot Compliant Kernel

+An arcboot compliant kernel image should:

+- be in an ELF64 executable format.
+With its sp loaded at or above 0xffff8000...
+Its text/RO segments are near the top.
+And its data/bss is right below the sp if they are needed

+### Static Linking

+It is possible to statically link an arcboot kernel with arcboot itself.
+Then `cargo run` and other cargo commands can be run directly without the need for arcutils.
+This however does not simulate a real world scenario and is mostly useful for testing only.

 ## Graphics

 - an ARM based GPU like Mali or PowerVR can be used with ARM/RISCV processors.
 Neutron loads driver modules for those components based on MMIO.
 Arcboot tells Neutron via ACPI the graphics units available